kevinash/ai-in-sports/README.md

-# AI in Sports With Python
+# AI in Sports with Python

 See the full [VIDEO COURSE](http://ai-learning.vhx.tv), with access to all episodes and instructional videos!